To find out more, including how to control cookies, see here:

-On the outside, a new 500-kilowatt solar panel system on their Michigan plant will be installed to help generate renewal energy for production of Ford’s all-new Focus and Focus Electric cars.
+Currently, Ford is working to install a new 500-kilowatt solar panel system at its Michigan facility.
+The system will help generate renewable energy for the production of Ford’s all-new Focus and Focus Electric cars.
 Ten new electric vehicle charging stations on the property will be used to recharge the electric trucks that transport parts between adjacent facilities.

-Michigan Assembly also will boast Michigan’s largest solar power generation system and several electric vehicle charging stations for greener, more sustainable manufacturing when installation is completed next year.
+When installation is complete next year, Michigan Assembly will also boast Michigan’s largest solar power generation system.
+Even the several EV charging stations that make for greener and more sustainable manufacturing.

-Ford is teaming with Detroit Edison and Xtreme Power to install the 500-kilowatt solar photovoltaic panel system.
-The system will be integrated with a 750-kilowatt energy storage facility that can store 2 million watt-hours of energy using batteries – enough to power 100 average Michigan homes for a year.
-A secondary, smaller solar energy system will be added at a later date to power lighting systems at Michigan Assembly.
-The combined systems are expected to result in projected energy cost savings of about $160,000 per year.
+Ford is teaming with Detroit Edison and Xtreme Power to install a 500-kilowatt solar photovoltaic panel system.
+Integrated with the system will be a 750-kilowatt energy storage facility.
+It will store 2 million watt-hours of energy using batteries.
+That’s enough to power 100 average Michigan homes for a year.
+Ford is also planning a secondary smaller solar energy system to light systems at Michigan Assembly.
+Combined, the systems are expected to result in projected energy cost savings of about $160,000 per year.

 India Plants Even Save Energy

 Both the car assembly and engine manufacturing facilities in Chennai, India have undergone a major expansion to establish Chennai as a major hub for the entire APA region.
 The facilities serve as the latest examples of Ford’s global manufacturing processes and have incorporated several new technologies for Ford and India.
-This plant has been benchmarked against other competitive facilities globally, as well as current volume manufacturers in the Indian market.
+The plant is benchmarked against other competitive facilities globally as well as current volume manufacturers in the Indian market.

-No where is this more evident than in the body and paint shop and assembly line.
+Nowhere is this more evident than in the body, paint shop and assembly line.
 Sixty six robots have been added and a new “Three-Step-Wet –Solids” paint process applies a smooth, glossy finish without oven curing between coats.
 A first for India, the new process is environmentally-friendly and reduces volatile organic compounds by 20 percent.